LinQRapp/QR-docs/README.md

+# Warning!
+This API version is deprecated and will be active until 30.11.2022.
+Check new version of API at: [https://linqr.app/docs](https://linqr.app/docs)

 # QR Code API  <!-- omit in toc -->

 This document describes methods, parameters and usage of Fast QR Code Generator API.